Bosnian Serbs detain man who led protests over son’s death

-SARAJEVO, Bosnia-Herzegovina (AP) — Bosnian Serb police have detained the man whose quest for the truth over the death of his son has sparked months of anti-government protests.
+SARAJEVO, Bosnia-Herzegovina (AP) — Tensions soared in the Serb-run part of Bosnia after police on Tuesday detained the man whose quest for the truth in the death of his son has sparked months of anti-government protests.

-Police said they detained Davor Dragicevic on Tuesday after he failed to appear for questioning.
-Several other people also have been detained, including Dragicevic’s ex-wife.
+Police said they detained Davor Dragicevic after he failed to appear for questioning.
+Several other people also have been detained, including Dragicevic’s ex-wife and some opposition politicians.

+The European Union delegation in Bosnia said they were “deeply concerned” over the arrest and demanded an explanation from the Bosnian Serb police.

-The detained are members of the “Justice for David” movement, which has been demanding the truth behind the March death of 21-year-old David Dragicevic.
+Davor Dragicevic’s “Justice for David” movement has been demanding the truth behind the March death of his 21-year-old David.
 Police had initially said it was a suicide but the family insists he was killed.

-Protests over David Dragicevic’s death have drawn thousands of people and inspired wider discontent with top-level corruption in Bosnia and bleak economic prospects long after the country’s devastating 1992-95 war.

 Most Read Nation & World Stories